Be more focused on lawyer business development. Don’t get caught up in endless cycles of planning. Take small actions, even imperfect ones.

 Make Progress Through Imperfect Action

-Most lawyers are meticulous, detail-oriented and analytical.
+Most lawyers are meticulous, detail-oriented, and analytical.
 Their “Type A” perfectionism serves them well in the practice of law, but it’s often a hindrance when it comes to business development.

-While the consequences of being imperfect in your legal work product can be harsh, “imperfections” is something you have to embrace to market and build your practice.
+While the consequences of being imperfect in your legal work product can be harsh, “imperfection” is something you have to embrace to market and build your practice.
 You must take risks, go out on limbs, and take action without perfect knowledge of the outcome.

 When you’re practicing law, your job is to de-risk situations for your client.
 When you’re building a practice, you must act entrepreneurially and take calculated risks on behalf of yourself.

 Successful people across domains have a clear idea of what they want in mind before they start taking action, but their tolerance for excessive planning is low.
 They have a bias toward action.
 They use the feedback they receive to review and refine what they’ll do next.
-They view their plan as dynamic, subject to change based on the results of their actions, rather than set in stone.
-If you believe your plan must be perfect before you can take action, you never will.

 The same principle applies whether you’re building a legal practice, a startup business, or trying to take flight for the first time in human history.

-Here’s a lesson from the Wright brothers.
+Here’s a Lesson From the Wright Brothers

 When the Wright brothers set out to build a plane, they faced stiff competition and seemingly insurmountable odds.
 Among their competitors was Samuel Pierpont Langley, who was well-connected with leaders in business and government.
 He was awarded a $50,000 grant from the War Department.
 He assembled a talented team that had access to technology and resources.
 The Wright brothers, on the other hand, were working with a ragtag team out of a small bicycle shop in North Carolina.

 The Wright brothers ultimately won the race to build a working plane because they emphasized action over planning.
 Unlike their competitors, who would spend enormous amounts of time and sums of money planning test flights, the Wright brothers tested frequently.
-After a failed flight, they would go back to their workshop, make tweaks and test the plane again.
+After a failed flight, they would go back to their workshop, make tweaks, and test the plane again.
 Their competitors worked mostly in their heads.
 The Wright brothers took action and eventually took to the skies.
 Instead of endlessly aiming, they fired over and over, adjusting their approach along the way.

 The Wright brothers succeeded because they applied lessons learned from taking action.
 Their well-financed, well-connected competitors failed because they tried to eliminate risk by creating a more perfect plan.